ongyx/cpk/README.md

 Welcome to the repository for spkg alpha.(Sandboxed Packaged Manager)!
 (This is a branch for versions being tested.)

+spkg is now up to version 0.01a for OpenTerm!

 ## Why spkg?
 I wanted to try to integrate pip into Libterm by running the default install script, but it does not work by itself.
 So, I started this repo to host packages that I modified to work in Libterm.